Chart Color Schemes

 An assessment of population growth drivers in Bargo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase of 119 persons to 2041, reflecting a decrease of 1.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to increase by 110 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 1.0% in total over the 17 years.

 Frequently Asked Questions - Population